 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hereford is worth considering.

-The education level of Hereford citizens is very high relative to the national average among all cities (21.84%): 35.38% of adults in Hereford have a bachelor's degree or even advanced degree.
+The citizens of Hereford are very well educated compared to the average community in the nation: 35.38% of adults in Hereford have a bachelor's degree or even advanced degree.

 The per capita income in Hereford in 2022 was $44,767, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $179,068 for a family of four.
 However, Hereford contains both very wealthy and poor people as well.